ch3p4ll3/QBittorrentBot/README.md

 ```
 You can also pause, resume, delete and add/remove and modify categories.

+## Warning!
+Since version V2, the mapping of the configuration file has been changed.
+Make sure you have modified it correctly before starting the bot

 ## Configuration
 ### Retrieve Telegram API ID and API HASH
 With the change of library to [pyrogram](https://docs.pyrogram.org/) you will need the API_ID and API_HASH.
 Check [here](https://docs.pyrogram.org/intro/quickstart) to find out how to recover them.